 - Swan (Michael Beck) becomes the leader of ‘The Warriors,’ a New York street gang.

-In this excellent movie the Warriors show up at Van Cordlandt Park in the Bronx for a multi-gang conference.
-Once there they see Cyrus on stage, a messianic gang leader who gives a rousing speech to all of the different gangs present about the benefits of all the New York street gangs joining forces.
+In this excellent movie, the Warriors show up at Van Cortlandt Park in the Bronx for a multi-gang conference.
+Once there, they see Cyrus on stage, a messianic gang leader who gives a rousing speech to all of the different gangs present about the benefits of all the New York street gangs joining forces.

-Things quickly go haywire though after Cyrus is shot on the stage by someone in the crowd.
+Things quickly turn haywire after Cyrus is shot on the stage by someone in the crowd.
 In the pandemonium that follows, the Warriors are accused of killing Cyrus.
-With all the chaos around them the Warriors are forced to flee.
+With all the chaos around them, the Warriors are forced to flee.

 Watch the movie and find out.
 You will never forget this classic movie.

 Greek Mythology & Ancient Greek History in The Warriors

 The Warriors offer a wide variety of Greek myth and ancient history associations.
 Here are some of the major influences to take in:

 - The leader of The Warriors at the beginning of the film is known as Cleon, the same name as a famous Greek general.

 - Swan, who takes over as the leader of the Warriors, has Greek myth associations.
 I’ll discuss this in the next section.